All HTTP Sites Will Be Marked

 To make your website look and work securely, you need it to run on HTTPS.
 Depending on the type of website, you can do it several ways.

-Ecwid Starter Site: The entire website is already on HTTPS.
+Ecwid Instant Site: The entire website is already on HTTPS.
 You’re fine, no action is required.

 Sitebuilders like Wix, Weebly, Squarespace: Enable your SSL certificate in the settings.
 You can refer to the sitebuilder documentation or support to find out how.